Menu

 This is another favourite.
 They love it because it can be easily modified for vegetarians by adding eggplant and sweet potato.

-Juniper’s successful approach to HEHP meals and IDDSI texture levels is an inspiring way forward for Aged Care meals that residents love and enjoy.
+Juniper’s successful approach to HEHP meals and IDDSI texture levels is an inspiring way forward for aged care meals that residents love and enjoy.

 Find out more about Aged Care RE:FRESH